troglodisme/ARescue/README.md

 # ARescue

-# An app to help you to search for emergency equipment, fire extinguishers and automatic desfibrillators
+# An app to help you to search for emergency equipment, fire extinguishers and automatic desfibrillator

 # Made by Cowboy Team at the Apple Academy 2022 Università degli studi di Napoli Federico II